istio/bots/policybot/README.md

 - GITHUB_OAUTH_CLIENT_ID / --github_oauth_client_id.
 The client ID to use in the GitHub OAuth flow, as obtained in the GitHub admin UI for the target organization.

-- ZENHUB_TOKEN / --zenhub_token.
-The access token necessary to let the bot invoke the ZenHub API.

 - GCP_CREDS / --gcp_creds.
 Base64-encoded JSON credentials for GCP, enabling the bot to invoke
 Google Cloud Spanner.